saiannamaiah/SpringBootCrud/README.md

 # SpringBootCrud
-Crud Basics with Entity Manager
+Crud Basics with Entity Manager and JPA